Emma Le Vine on why she chose Sheffield for her PhD

 Sheffield is a diverse, vibrant city where you can always find something fun, unusual or quirky going on!

-The support I’ve received has been great.
-I originally applied to do a different MA, but the academic team reviewed my application and recommended, based on my experience, that the MA in Applied Linguistics with TESOL might be better - and they were right.
-So from the start this really showed a high level of involvement with individual candidates.
-The whole team was really supportive when I was doing the MA full time and working part time, and really made an effort to accommodate my busy schedule: the tutors and the administrators get to know each person’s particular circumstances.
+The whole team was really supportive when I was doing the MA full time and working part-time and really made an effort to accommodate my busy schedule: the tutors and the administrators get to know each person’s particular circumstances.
 When I was applying for my PhD I again received a lot of individual support from the whole team.

 What are your top tips for any students thinking about studying English in Sheffield?